jellyfin-archive/jellyfin-docs/general/clients/index.md

 ### Jellyamp

-Desktop client for listening to music from a Jellyfin server .
+Desktop client for listening to music from a Jellyfin server.

 **Status:** ⭐ Active, 3rd-Party